sschwarzer/ftputil/doc/README.txt

   version!*

 - Unpack the archive file containing the distribution files.
-If you had an hypothetical ftputil version 1.2, you would type at the shell
+If you had an ftputil version 2.6, you would type at the shell prompt:
-  prompt:

-    tar xzf ftputil-1.2.tar.gz
+    tar xzf ftputil-2.6.tar.gz

   However, if you read this, you probably unpacked the archive already. ;-)

 - Make the directory to where the files were unpacked your current directory.
-Assume that after unpacking, you have a directory ftputil-1.2.
+Assume that after unpacking, you have a directory ftputil-2.6.
 Make it the current directory with

-    cd ftputil-1.2
+    cd ftputil-2.6

 - Type